oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 github: https://github.com/oktadev/okta-angular-async-load-example
 ---

-Configurations are a part of a developer's life.
+Configurations are part of a developer's life.
 Configuration data is information your app needs to run and may include tokens for third-party systems or settings you pass into libraries.
 There are different ways to load configuration data as part of application initialization in [Angular](https://angular.io/).
 Your requirements for configuration data might change based on needs.
-For example, you may have one unchanging configuration for your app, or you may need a different configuration based on the environment it runs on.
+For example, you may have one unchanging configuration for your app, or you may need a different configuration based on the environment where the app is running.
 We'll cover a few different ways to load configuration values and identify when you should use each method.

 > We're covering specific use cases using Angular, so this post assumes you have some experience developing Angular apps.
-If you're interested in learning more about building your first Angular app, check out the [Angular Getting Started](https://angular.io/guide/what-is-angular) docs, or check out the [links to tutorials](#learn-more) that walk you through integrating Okta into Angular apps.
+If you're interested in learning more about building your first Angular app, check out the [Angular Getting Started](https://angular.io/guide/what-is-angular) docs or the [links to tutorials](#learn-more) that walk you through integrating Okta into Angular apps.

-In this post, we'll cover the following forms of configuration
+In this post, we'll cover the following forms of configuration:
 * defining configuration directly in code
 * defining configuration for different environments
 * loading configuration data via an API call

 We'll show examples, including how to integrate with Okta, for each method.
-We'll also identify when to use each technique and what to watch out for.
+Also, we'll identify when to use each technique and what to watch out for.

 {% include toc.md %}

 ## Set up Angular and Okta in a sample project

-We'll first set up the base project and Okta resources so you can follow along with the post.
+First we'll set up the base project and Okta resources so you can follow along with the post.

-We'll use an Angular v9 app in the code sample to keep things on an even playing field and avoid any new Angular feature funny-business.
-All the outlined methods also apply to the current version, version 13.
+To keep things on an even playing field and avoid any new Angular feature funny-business, we'll use an Angular v9 app in the code sample.
+All the outlined methods also apply to the current version, Angular v13.
 ### Create the Angular app

 You'll need a recent version of [Node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).